Automattic/jetpack/docs/partners/determining-connection-status.md

 curl -s https://public-api.wordpress.com/rest/v1.1/sites/eric.blog | jq '.jetpack'
 ```

 There are some cases where this could fail.
 For example, if the site has disabled the JSON API, then the API response will not contain the `jetpack` key even though the site is connected.
-In practice, the JSON API is enabled on more than 83.5% of sites, and the JSON API is activated by default for new sites, so this will not be an often occurrence.
+In practice, the JSON API is enabled on more than 83.5% of sites, and the JSON API is activated by default for new sites, so this will not occur often.